AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 >[!CAUTION]
 >
 >The endpoint from the content package is accessible to everyone.
-This can - especially on publish instances - be an attack vector, as GraphQL queries can impose a heavy load on the server.
+This can - especially on publish instances - pose a security concern, as GraphQL queries can impose a heavy load on the server.
 >
->Therefore, you might be interested in setting ACLs, appropriate to your use case, on the endpoint.
+>You can set up ACLs, appropriate to your use case, on the endpoint.

 >[!NOTE]
 >